 He generated a ~90% CAGR during his ten years at Commodities Corp.
 After that, he opened his own shop and compounded capital at ~21% for 28 years.

 Peter Brandt – one of the greatest traders of all time – calls Kovner “probably the best trader I’ve ever known.”

 Kovner trained under Michael Marcus, who learned under Ed Seykota and Amos Hostetter (founder of Commodities Corp).

 But you wouldn’t hear any of this from Kovner himself.
 Despite being arguably the best trader alive, he keeps a low profile.

 There are only three publicly available speech transcripts from him.
 He doesn’t do any podcasts (though he’s welcome on Value Hive anytime) and he’s not on Twitter.
 Most Google searches showcase Bruce Kovner’s philanthropy or political think-tank donations.

 But we want the good stuff — the stuff that took Kovner from a borrowed $20,000 trading stake to a $6B+ net worth.

 That’s why we created this Bruce Kovner Case Study.

-In the following report, we’ll distill Kovner’s trading lessons on risk management, position sizing, market timing, technical and fundamental analysis, and emotional temperament into its most critical elements, so you can become a better investor.
+In the following report, we’ll break down Kovner’s trading strategy by analyzing his views on risk management, position sizing, market timing, technical and fundamental analysis, and emotional temperament.

 Michael Marcus taught Bruce Kovner the most critical lesson in trading: making millions of dollars is possible.